railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

    :header: "Sequence","Level","Days","Description"
    :widths: 5, 5, 15, 15

-   "1","Level 1","30 days net","First payment reminder"
+   "1","Level 1","15 days net","First payment reminder"
-   "2","Level 2","45 days net","Second reminder"
+   "2","Level 2","30 days net","Second reminder"
-   "3","Level 3","60 days from end of month","Put on notice"
+   "3","Level 3","45 days from end of month","Put on notice"

-You can send your reminders by mail and/or email with the menu :menuselection:`Financial Management --> Periodical Processing --> Send followups`.
+You can send your reminders by mail and/or email with the menu :menuselection:`Accounting --> Periodical Processing --> Billing --> Send followups`.

 .. figure::  images/account_followup_wizard.png
    :scale: 50